New briefings available!

 More

-ENPOR final event announced: save the date!
+ENPOR final event

 Energy poverty – or vulnerability – is a critical factor for a fair energy transition.
 It remains at high levels in Europe due to increasing energy costs and slow progress on energy efficiency improvements.
 Alleviating its impact in the private rented sector (PRS) is a challenge because of the difficulty: